Crylia/Tochiwas-discord-bot/README.md

   - Blacklist a player with a given reason
   - Updates a global message
   - Can check against individual players
+- Event Reminder
+  - Reminds roles for ingame events 15min ahead of time
+- Role assignment
+  - Assign your role by reacting to a message

 ## TODO